 Students from the other countries mentioned above should apply for the appropriate international declaration form from their own country.
 A photocopy of the form should then be submitted to Zilveren Kruis, which will send a certificate of eligibility to the student.

-If students need to claim their medical costs in the Netherlands to Zilveren Kruis, they are advised to use the standard reimbursement form as online available.
+If students need to claim their medical costs in the Netherlands to Zilveren Kruis, they are advised to submit their claim online.

 For more information, please contact: